ghiscoding/vanilla-calendar-picker/package/README.md

 ```

 If you prefer not to use a package manager, you can also include it via [CDN](https://cdn.jsdelivr.net/npm/vanilla-calendar-picker/build/) or [download](https://vanilla-calendar.pro/vanilla-calendar.zip) it from the website.

-### Changes vs Original project
-- add new `jumpToSelectedDate` to automatically jump the calendar to the selected date
-- add new `toggleSelected` to allow removing day selection
-- add new `auto` option to `positionToInput`
-- add new `sanitizer` callback option
-- allow passing `today` as min/max date range
-- in addition to ISO date strings, also allow supplying `Date` and/or epoch timestamp as a `number`

 ### Usage